 Read more on the benefits of timber frame.

-Timber Frame Ireland use structurally graded, C16 stamped and stress tested kiln dried timber which conforms to best practice building regulations.
+Timber Frame Ireland use structurally graded, stress tested and kiln dried CLS (Canadian Lumbar Standard) timber which conforms to best practice building regulations.

 A timber frame house will last as long as those constructed from any other method including standard masonry/block construction.